-Reduction of tuition and fees is based on the schedule listed in the Bursar's Financial Information: Southern Methodist University supplement and is determined by the effective date of the withdrawal.
-The supplement can be accessed online at smu.edu/bursar/financialinformation.asp.
-More information is available through the Division of Enrollment Services (phone: 214-768-3417).
+Reduction of tuition and fees is based on the schedule listed in the Financial Information Bulletin and is determined by the effective date of the withdrawal.
+The supplement can be accessed online at www.smu.edu/bursar ("Financial Brochure" link).

-NOTE: For students receiving financial aid (scholarships, grants or loans), when the withdrawal date qualifies for reduction of tuition and fees charges, the refund typically will be used to repay the student aid programs first and go to the student/family last.
-Further, government regulations may require that SMU return aid funds whether or not the University must reduce its tuition and fees (based on the Bursar's Financial Information: Southern Methodist University supplement); hence, a student whose account was paid in full prior to withdrawal may owe a significant amount at withdrawal due to the required return of student aid.
+Note: For students receiving financial aid (scholarships, grants or loans), when the withdrawal date qualifies for reduction of tuition and fees charges, the refund typically will be used to repay the student aid programs first and go to the student/family last.
+Further, government regulations may require that SMU return aid funds whether or not the University must reduce its tuition and fees (based on the Financial Information Bulletin); hence, a student whose account was paid in full prior to withdrawal may owe a significant amount at withdrawal due to the required return of student aid.
 Therefore, students who receive any financial aid should discuss, prior to withdrawal, the financial implications of the withdrawal with staff of the Division of Enrollment Services.